calincraiu/micro-transformers/README.md

-# micro-transformers
+# micro-learning

-WIP - This is a learning project, starting from a C++ implementation/adaptation of micrograd (by Andrej Karpathy)
+WIP - This is a learning project, starting from a C++ implementation/adaptation of micrograd, leading to MLPs and beyond